seanmiddleditch/CPlusPlus/flat_containers.md

 However, some users may find that they are better off with a segmented allocation model similar to `std::deque`.
 Yet other users may have specialized or custom backing containers that they wish to use, such as a fixed-size or stack-allocated array type.
 An adapator interface for flat containers would allow users to plug in whichever backing container they wish.
 This has the benefit of making the flat containers simpler as well, as they can easily be implemented as overloads of `insert`, `erase`, and `find`.

+The author has a slight preference for a making actual containers as that aligns closely with his practical experience, but is keen to hear any additional feedback on the adaptor approach.

 #### Internal Algorithm

 The simplest internal algorithm is to store sorted elements.
 This then allows insert, find, and erase operations to all operate in `O(log(N))` time (binary search), plus the time for shifting elements for insert and erase (typically very small for trivially-movable types, as `memmove`-like operations can be used for shifting).

 Another option is to use a heap-like algorithm.
 This approach improves on the cache locality of the search portion of the find algorithm.
 The author has no practical experience using this structure for a flat container implementation, but the approach is potentially promising.

+In the author's opinion, some more study and analysis is warranted before making a firm design decision on this topic.

+#### Reference Proxies

-Yet another consideration for map containers is whether the key and value are stored as a `pair` or stored in separate regions.
-Storing the keys separately condenses them in memory, further improving cache locality, both for sorted vector and heap traversal algorithms (though only significantly for small `N` in the sorted vector).
-However, this results in the value type of the container necessarily being a pair of references, which is different than other current standard containers and has some caveats with standard idioms and algorithms.
+A map container typically stores keys and values together as a `pair`.
+Another option is to store the keys separately from the values.
+This condenses the keys in memory and further improves cache locality, both for sorted vector and heap traversal algorithms (though only significantly for small `N` in the sorted vector).

+However, this results in the element type of the container necessarily being a pair of references, which is different than other current standard containers and has some caveats with standard idioms and algorithms.
 See ["To Be or Not Be (an Iterator)"](http://ericniebler.com/2015/01/28/to-be-or-not-to-be-an-iterator/) by Eric Niebler about some of the problems with containers (and their iterators) that return reference proxies instead of real references.

+The author believes that storing the keys and values as `pair`s is likely the right approach, at least for C++ as it exists today.

 #### Exception Guarantees